-12 The candidate shall submit two copies of all material required to be assessed under these regulations.
-If the candidate is approved for the award of the degree, the Head of Postgraduate Research Service (or nominee) shall deposit one copy of the submitted material in the University library where it can be available for consultation.
+- 8.1 The candidate shall submit two copies of all material required to be assessed under these regulations, in accordance with rules approved by the Senate. - 8.2 If the candidate is approved for the award of the degree, the Head of Postgraduate Research Service (or nominee) shall deposit one copy of the submitted material in the University Library where it can be available for consultation.
 The second copy of the submission shall be deposited with the School of Studies concerned.
+The Head of the School (or nominee), at the request of the candidate, may determine that all or part of the submitted material shall, for a period of up to three years specified by the Head of School (or nominee), be available only to those who have the candidate's written permission to consult it.